Expert guidance, tools, and tips based on the latest parenting and child development research.

 The result can unintentionally increase pressure on students and campus staff.

-A Missed Opportunity for Universities
+A Powerful Opportunity for Universities

-Most institutions invest heavily in student wellbeing initiatives—counseling services, wellness programs, peer supports, and crisis response systems.
+Most institutions invest heavily in student wellbeing initiatives, counseling services, wellness programs, peer supports, and crisis response systems.
+But relatively few institutions provide structured, evidence-based guidance for parents navigating the college transition.
+Until now.

 When parents are equipped with the right tools, they can: